System Design Space

 One global state for the whole platform

-Problem: A single state file becomes a bottleneck: lock contention, long applies, and large blast radius on failure.
+Problem: A single state file becomes a bottleneck: lock contention, long applies, and a large failure radius when something goes wrong.

-Problem: Out-of-band console changes create drift and make the next apply unpredictable.
+Problem: Out-of-band console changes create infrastructure drift and make the next apply unpredictable.

-Problem: Secrets in tfvars/manifests leak into commit history and CI artifact retention.
+Problem: Secrets in variable files and manifests quickly leak into commit history and CI backups.

-Fix: Use secret managers, short-lived credentials, and runtime injection in pipelines.
+Fix: Use a secret manager, short-lived credentials, and dynamic injection in the pipeline.

-Problem: Local apply bypasses audit trail, increases version skew risk, and hurts reproducibility.
+Problem: Local apply bypasses the audit trail, increases version skew risk, and hurts reproducibility.

-Fix: Allow apply only from centralized CI/CD runners with policy gates.
+Fix: Allow apply only from centralized CI/CD runners with policy checks.

-• Mandatory policy gates: encryption, tagging, network boundaries, IAM least privilege.
+• Mandatory policy checks for encryption, tags, network boundaries, and least-privilege IAM.

-• Nightly drift detection with auto-created remediation tickets.
+• Nightly infrastructure drift detection and automatically created remediation tasks.

-• Unified ownership catalog for modules, state backends, and runtime operations.
+• A single ownership catalog for modules, state backends, and runtime operations.

 0-30 days